LGBTQ rights in East Germany: Culture

 The state remained to have a centralised control over media, often censoring queer content and thereby preventing any representation thereof.
 The most common mentions of queer-related themes were the pejorative use of schwul (gay) and lesbisch (lesbian) in jokes.

 In the early years of the regime, advice writers in state media often deemed homosexuality as a perversion, pathology or deviance.
 This suffocated much queer culture, and the SED generally avoided talking about homosexuality altogether.
 It was only in 1965 that the central committee declared itself in favour of depiction of sex in literature and culture, yet it must have adhered to the perfect socialist narrative of romance, which undoubtedly excluded any form of non-heterosexual love.
 As a result, many activists turned to the Church printing press to create works as that did not suffer from this censorship, although some refused to work with the Church due to ideological reasons.

 Despite the physical separation of Berlin after 1961, the West remained culturally influential in queer material.
 Rosa von Praunheim’s film "Nicht der Homosexuelle ist pervers, sondern die Situation, in der er lebt" (It Is Not the Homosexual Who Is Perverse, But the Society in Which He Lives) was shown on Western television in 1973 and represented a key moment in the West German gay liberation movement.
 In the East, such a movement did not exist, but the film proved powerful for many queer East Germans, who remember the film as the first representation of non-heteronormative relations in the media.

 After the 1985 party position to integrate homosexuals into the community, a knock on effect was felt in GDR arts and culture.
 A new openness was felt in the media, literature, print and broadcast media.
 In 1987 the TV program Visite broke many taboos in openly discussing homosexuality as a natural part of human sexuality.
-In 1988, the state film studio, DEFA, on commission from the German Hygiene Museum produced the film Die andere Liebe (The other love), the first GDR documentary on homosexuality and in 1989 DEFA released the only GDR feature film Coming Out (1989 film), by the gay director Heiner Carow.
+In 1988, the state film studio, DEFA, on commission from the German Hygiene Museum, produced the film Die andere Liebe (The other love), the first GDR documentary on homosexuality, and in 1989, released the only GDR feature film on the subject, Coming Out, by the gay director Heiner Carow.